-The Council's Tree Consultant has considered the information and the addendum report and has advised that the additional documents do not follow the methodology set out in figure 1 of BS5837:2012 which should, following the identification of the Root Protection Area (RPAs), examine the feasibility of development within the tree constraints identified.
+The Council's Tree Consultant has considered the information and the addendum report and has advised that the additional documents do not follow the methodology set out in figure 1 of BS5837:2012 which should, following the identification of the RPAs, examine the feasibility of development within the tree constraints identified.
+Areas (RPA's), examine the feasibility of the development within the tree constraints identified.
 The tree survey report identifies a category A tree RPA which extends across half the site's width with three other trees RPA's also extending into the site.
 See extract from the tree report below.